playquadball/playquadball.com/docs/getting-started/basic-rules.md

 ### Seeker Release
 - At exactly 20:00, seekers enter from their penalty boxes
 - Flag runner enters the field carrying the flag
-- Game continues until flag is caught
+- Game continues until flag is caught and end-game sequence is resolved

 ### Ending the Game
-The game ends when:
+The game enters its final phase when a seeker legally catches the flag:

-- A seeker legally catches the flag
+- If the catching team has more points after the 30-point bonus, they win immediately
-- The team with more points (including the 30-point flag bonus) wins
+- If the catching team is tied or behind after the flag catch, the game proceeds to overtime
-- If tied after flag catch, the game goes to overtime
+- In overtime, teams play to reach a "target score" (losing team's score + 30 points)

 ## Penalties